 And it was a dream.
 My dream.
 I had always enjoyed writing.
 School papers were usually well received by teachers from grade school all the way through graduate work (my writing had “flow”).
 My scientific writing was usually clear and, the tricky part for highly technical material, not boring.
 I wrote and published several newsletters for scientific groups over the years, and more recently, wrote on several blogs dealing with science and Abraham Lincoln.

 After returning from a three-year secondment in Belgium I decided that it was time to bring my Lincoln book idea to fruition.
 I found out about the Writer’s Digest conference only a few weeks before it was to occur, but with a little prodding, I decided to opt into a very expensive few days in New York City.
 Suddenly I found myself queued up with others who thought they could write the next great American novel, all vying for the attentions of a small cadre of gatekeepers into the publishing world.

 Ding.
 Next in line.

 Later that day as I sat in an Amtrak coach grinding my way back home I wondered if I would ever hear about Tesla again.
 I did, and in short order the agent, the publisher, and I were all working on a new book.

-Tesla: The Wizard of Electricity has been a great success, with over 70,000 copies into its fifth printing.
-As I post this I have am finishing a companion volume about Thomas Edison for the same publisher, due out in 2016.
-I also have a Tesla e-book on Amazon, with a second about to be published.
-A long list of books are queued up to be written.
+Tesla: The Wizard of Electricity has been a great success, with over 85,000 copies into its seventh printing and multiple language translations.
+Later, because of the success of Tesla, I wrote a companion volume about Thomas Edison for the same publisher.
+I’ve now written a third book – about Abraham Lincoln – released the end of July 2017, plus two specialty e-books.
+A long list of future books are queued up to be written.